mft2023/LibraryProject/README.md

 There are 3 categories of factors: geographical, behavioral, and book-related factors.
 - Geographical factors: distance between home and the library.
 Customers may not pass by the library on their routine trips if they live away from it and tend to return books late.
 - Behavioral factors: age, gender, education level, and occupation.
 - Book-related factors: new book, price, and pages.
 Newly released books may be very popular among customers' family and friends.
-Other people may borrow books from the customers.
+Thus, other people may borrow books from the customers.
 More pages in a book may require more time to finish.
 These are potential factors for returning books late.

 ## Install required Python packages
 ```